 That's a scary way of saying don't skip the lips, even if they don't tend to immediately burn or freckle.
-"While lips do have some extra color, which people often translate as protection from the sun, it's rarely melanin," says board-certified dermatologist Karyn Grossman, MD.
+"While lips do have some extra colour, which people often translate as protection from the sun, it's rarely melanin," says board-certified dermatologist Karyn Grossman, MD.
 [Ed. note: Melanin is the protective pigment in skin.]
 "Applying SPF to the lips is a crucial part of your SPF routine."

-Luckily, taking a second to protect your pout is as easy as applying the right lip color — just heed Dr. Grossman's tips to be sure you're doing it right.
+Luckily, taking a second to protect your pout is as easy as applying the right lip colour — just heed Dr. Grossman's tips to be sure you're doing it right.
 Naturally, you know SPF 30 is best, but most lip SPFs ring in lower. "[Finding an SPF 30 or above] can be a bit tricky, as many are 15 to 20," Dr. Grossman says.
 Her tip?
 Do your best to pick something high in SPF, but know the most important factor is reapplying.
 "Find something that you are happy to put on frequently — like every hour or so."

 Diligent application is a lot easier when you're smoothing on a killer colour, not a chalky paste.
 So we've rounded up our favourite lip shades that also protect, from an everyday rosy gloss to vibrant, look-at-me hues that are just as pretty post-sunset.